ZTiKnl/IDA-DC-Bot/README.md

 ## How to use:
 1. Clone the repo, or download and unzip to to a prefered location
    (example: `/home/ztiknl/IDA-DC-Bot/`)
-2. add nginx/apache redirect requests for /api to port 3001
+2. Add nginx/apache redirect requests for /api to port 3001
-3. install Node.js and NPM
+3. Install Node.js and NPM
-4. run `node ./` in /IDA-DC-Bot/ folder
+4. Create a system service that runs `node /locationtofile/`

 ## Disclaimer
 This plugin is still under construction, ~~bugs~~ new features WILL appear unexpectedly.